VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/SoundEffectEntrance.en.md

 B. Set auto-play of the sound effect to true

-C. Set dynamic loading (AutoLoading) of the sound effect to false
+C. Set AutoLoading of the sound effect to false

 ## ③ Load the corresponding Item in the constructor